 The Château was at the height of its renaissance however, when one of France’s most famous kings, François I, came to the throne.
 Born in nearby Cognac, he came to the château at 4-years old with his mother Queen Louise of Savoie in the early 16th century.

 While François Ier didn’t spend all his time here (he preferred the Châteaux at Fontainebleau, Blois, and Chambord), he did put up Da Vinci at a nearby residence Clos Lucé.
 It is said that there was an underground passage between the Château d’Amboise and Clos Lucé for François I to visit his favorite artist as he pleased.
+(You can read more about the French Royal Family here.)

 The castle began to decline after François I, at times becoming a prison, and being confiscated during the French Revolutions of 1789 and 1848.